-Felipe Massa fell in love with karting at the age of eight and spent the next seven years competing in national and international championships.
-In 1998, he transitioned to single-seaters, entering the Brazilian Formula Chevrolet Championship.
+Felipe Massa fell in love with karting at eight years old and spent the following seven years competing in national and international championships.
+In 1998, he moved to single-seaters, entering the Brazilian Formula Chevrolet Championship.
 He won the series the following year and then captured the Euro F3000 title in 2001, with six wins in eight races.

 Nationality | Brazilian |